Trade Forex Trading

 Best Leverage for Micro Account

-The definition of leverage is having ability to control a large amount of money using very little of your own money & borrowing the rest - this is what makes the market to attract many investors.
+The meaning of leverage is having ability to control a large amount of money using very little of your own money & borrowing the rest - this is what makes the market to attract many online traders.

 What does a leverage of 1 100 mean?